This Is What The Smoking Tire Learned From Driving Your Cars

 Over the course of five years, Farah would go on to review nearly 600 cars without skipping a beat.
 After learning of the series’ imminent conclusion, The Drive asked Farah if he would offer some words of reflection from his experience.

-The Drive: What was your favorite car?
+What was your favorite car?

 Matt Farah: It would be very difficult to pick one favorite car.
 There have been so many memorable ones.
 Every manual transmission Ferrari, from the 308, to the 355, the Testarossa to the 430, was a treat.
 I recently had a go in a 1960 Aston Martin DB4 and, well, I won’t be forgetting that soon.
 Last year I went out in a Superformance GT40, which, although not the real thing, provided a sufficiently authentic experience.
 Haha.
 And of course surprising modifications that you don’t expect to work at all, only to have them work out great, like the Trolls Royce, or the turbocharged Ferrari 308, to crazy engine swaps.
 It’s been awesome.

-TD: What was your least favorite car?
+What was your least favorite car?

 MF: There have been a few instances where fans have brought me cars to drive that were simply not as described.
 I’ve seen tires far beyond their useful life, brakes that don’t work nearly as well as they should, and non functioning seat belts.
 Even a mostly terrible car, like the stock Mitsubishi Lancer I drove, if its maintained well and has decent tires on it, will be an acceptable driving experience.

-TD: If you could purchase any of the cars you’ve driven and reviewed, which would it be and why?
+If you could purchase any of the cars you’ve driven and reviewed, which would it be and why?

 MF: Well, there have been dozens if not hundreds of cars I’ve covered that I’d like to own; many of the exotics, some of the vintage cars, a lot of the newer sports cars, which are getting so good and well rounded.
 I made an actual offer for the VFR800-Swapped Honda N600 because that was one of the most batshit driving experiences of my life.
 I would love to own the new NSX, or the new 488 Spider.
-And now seems as good a time as any to get in on any '90s homologation rally car, or a stick-shift, V-12 exotic.
+And now seems as good a time as any to get in on any '90s homologation rally car, or a stick-shift, V12 exotic.

-TD: What’s the one mod everyone should make to their car?
+What’s the one mod everyone should make to their car?

-TD: What advice can you offer someone who is just getting started with their car?
+What advice can you offer someone who is just getting started with their car?

 MF: Go out to a race track with your car and set some lap times.
 Then, let a pro driver set a lap time in your car.
 Unless your times are very close to, or faster than, the pro’s lap time, your car doesn’t need horsepower.
 You need the driver mod first.
 The only thing between most people and a seven-hundred, or eight-hundred horsepower car is a few thousand dollars.
 That’s craziness, and having seen the look on some people’s faces as I drive their 700 horsepower car at 6/10ths down a road, most people do not understand what that level of power really means.